MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/logon-type-has-not-been-granted.md

 ## Cause

-On the impacted machine, a local security policy might not allow or deny the sign-in of the account (or a group that contains this account) used in your connection.
+On the impacted machine, a local security policy might not allow (or might deny) the logon of the account (or a group that contains this account) used in your connection.

 > [!NOTE]
 > "Deny" permissions take precedence over "Allow" permissions unless specific exceptions are configured at the domain controller level.

 ## Resolution

+To resolve the issue, ensure that the user account or group used in the connection has logon permissions, and isn't in the list of denied accounts.

 1. Sign in to the impacted machine preferably as an administrator.
 2. Go to **Local Security Policy**.